Nephrology Book

 Definition (MEDLINEPLUS)

 Diabetes insipidus (DI) causes frequent urination.
 You become extremely thirsty, so you drink.
 Then you urinate.
 This cycle can keep you from sleeping or even make you wet the bed.
-Your body produces big volumes of urine that are almost all water.
+Your body produces lots of urine that is almost all water.

 Usually, DI is caused by a problem with your pituitary gland or your kidneys.
 Treatment depends on the cause of the problem.
 Medicines can often help.